-Option Description Allows you to enable the disable permission to the System and Hard Drive passwords when the admin password is set.
-Default Setting: Allow Non-Admin Password Changes is not selected Password Change Non-Admin Setup Changes Allows you to determine whether changes to setup option are permitted when an administrator password is set.
-The option is disabled.
-Allows Wireless Switch Changes TPM Security Allows you to enable the Trusted Platform Module (TPM) during POST.
+Option Description Password Change Allows you to enable the disable permission to the System and Hard Drive passwords when the admin password is set.
+Default Setting: Allow Non-Admin Password Changes is not selected Non-Admin Setup Changes Allows you to determine whether changes to setup option are permitted when an administrator password is set.
+The option is disabled. • Allows Wireless Switch Changes TPM Security Allows you to enable the Trusted Platform Module (TPM) during POST.
 Default Setting: The option is disabled.
-Computrace Allows you to activate or disable the optional Computrace software The options are: Deactivate (Default Setting) Disable Activate NOTE: The Activate and Disable options will permanently activate or disable the feature and no further changes will be allowed CPU XD Support Allows you to enable the Execute Disable mode of the processor.
+Computrace Allows you to activate or disable the optional Computrace software The options are: • Deactivate (Default Setting) • Disable • Activate NOTE: The Activate and Disable options will permanently activate or disable the feature and no further changes will be allowed CPU XD Support Allows you to enable the Execute Disable mode of the processor.
 Default Setting: Enable CPU XD Support OROM Keyboard Access Allows you to set access to enter the Option ROM Configuration screens using hotkeys during boot process.
-The options are: Enable (Default Setting) One Time Enable Disable Admin Setup Lockout Allows you to prevent users from entering Setup when an Administrator password is set.
+The options are: • Enable (Default Setting) • One Time Enable • Disable Admin Setup Lockout Allows you to prevent users from entering Setup when an Administrator password is set.
 Default Setting: Disabled Table 6.
-Secure Boot Aller and the second of the Common Post Control Secure Boot Enable Allows you to enable or disable Secure Boot feature Disabled Enabled(Default Setting) NOTE: For enable system needs to be UEFI boot mode and enable legacy option ROMs to be turned off.
+Secure Boot Secure Boot Enable Allows you to enable or disable Secure Boot feature • Disabled • Enabled(Default Setting) NOTE: For enable system needs to be UEFI boot mode and enable legacy option ROMs to be turned off.
 Expert key Management Allows you to manipulate the security key databases only if the system is in Custom Mode.
 The Enable Custom Mode option is disabled by default.
-The options are: PK KEK db db
+The options are: PK KEK db dbx